FahadBinHussain/Wall-You-Need/README.md

 1. run main.py for choosing randomly between all platforms
 2. run gui.py for choosing randomly between manually selected platforms
 3. edit config.json using gui or manually as per your needs
+4. must edit save location with folder location where you want to save wallpapers

 # how to build?